-Over 700,000 people use TryHackMe to learn cyber security.
+Over one million people use TryHackMe to learn cyber security.
 We love hearing stories about how our users have used the platform to change and excel their career paths.
 This is the story of how Kenny used TryHackMe training to help transition from the role of IT Manager to a Security Analyst.

 Why did you start learning cyber security?

 I’ve always been a technical person at heart.
 Although I held the position of IT manager, every day I was hands-on involved with security as that’s where my passion was.
 However, following a Red-Team assessment, I saw something completely new.
 I was fascinated by both the approach and the subsequent findings.
 It completely captivated me in all honesty and I knew at that point, this is where I want to be.

 What was the most challenging part of learning cyber security, and how did you rise above those challenges?

 Security is such a massive field, simply knowing where to start was massive a challenge.
 I started to engage with people who were active on social media, which in itself was challenging as I had never been active on any platform previously.
 There are some brilliant people out there who offered me fantastic advice.
 I took this on board and used this to form a development plan for my transition into security.
 What I would say is that this field can often feel very overwhelming with the sheer number of areas to study.
 To try and address this, I was advised to set out specific goals to maintain my focus.
 Such a simple thing, but it was a great piece of advice.